Dynamics 365 – Connection

 After successfully creating a Microsoft connection as a prerequisite (connection by OAuth or Client Credentials), you can now establish a connection to Dynamics 365 CRM.
 Follow these steps to complete the process.

-5 – Click on “Create App” button, Voila!
-Your Microsoft Dynamics 365 CRM is now Connected to Wiresk.
+Voila!
+Your Microsoft Dynamics 365 CRM is ready.
+You can now use it to build your Flows.

 Flows can be executed by multiple Triggers, depending on the desired workflow.
 For example, you could use scheduled Triggers with different recurrence rules alongside a Webhook Trigger for immediate, event-driven runs of the Flow.
 If you choose to “Run Once“, the Flow will execute using only one Trigger and its sample data.